Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach: System Model

+The NOMA has been explored increasingly to expand the design space of RIS-assisted ISAC systems.
+Specifically, \cite{noma_ris_isac_1} introduces a comprehensive RIS-NOMA-ISAC framework that jointly optimizes base station beamforming, NOMA power allocation and RIS phase shifts, achieving significant beam pattern and spectral efficiency improvements over conventional RIS-enabled ISAC or SO systems.
+In \cite{noma_ris_isac_3}, a backscatter-enabled RIS-assisted NOMA-ISAC framework with dynamic user clustering is proposed to balance communication throughput and sensing power.

-Conventional ISAC implementations typically allocate the entire available bandwidth solely for ISAC operation.
-However, this approach could be challenging in real applications since the legacy high‑frequency bands are pre-assigned for dedicated sensing operations only \cite{Griffiths2015RadarSpectrum}.
-To address this limitation, \cite{Bliss} introduces a joint‑utilization paradigm that aggregates the existing sensing‑only (SO) band with a dedicated ISAC band, thereby enabling enhanced sensing accuracy and communication throughput under spectral coexistence conditions.
-This concept is further extended in \cite{Semi_ISAC, partialNOMA2023Akhtar}, where a bandwidth splitting ratio is introduced to partition the spectrum into communication-only, SO and ISAC bands.
-By incorporating uplink NOMA, these works can control the interference between the sensing and communication signals and demonstrate improved sensing accuracy and communication performance compared to conventional ISAC band-only or OMA schemes.
-However, the existing studies \cite{Bliss, Xu2024FullISAC, Semi_ISAC} remain restricted to performance analysis under predefined bandwidth splitting settings, without optimizing the ratio for optimal performance.
+The aforementioned studies \cite{noma_ris_isac_1, noma_ris_isac_2, noma_ris_isac_3}, however, allocate the entire spectrum exclusively for ISAC operation, applying NOMA within this band to improve spectral utilization.
+This approach may be impractical in real-world scenarios since legacy high-frequency bands are often pre-allocated for dedicated sensing purposes \cite{Griffiths2015RadarSpectrum}.
+To address this issue, the authors in \cite{Bliss} introduce a joint-utilization paradigm that aggregates the existing SO band with a dedicated ISAC band, thereby improving sensing accuracy and communication throughput under spectral coexistence conditions.
+This concept has been further extended in \cite{partialNOMA2023Akhtar} and \cite{Semi_ISAC}, where a bandwidth-splitting ratio is introduced to partition the spectrum into communication-only, SO, and ISAC sub-bands.
+By employing uplink NOMA, these works effectively mitigate interference between sensing and communication signals, demonstrating improved accuracy and throughput compared to ISAC-only or OMA schemes.
+Nevertheless, bandwidth splitting has not yet been explored in the context of RIS-assisted ISAC systems.
+Existing studies \cite{Semi_ISAC, Bliss, noma_ris_isac_1} remain limited to performance analysis under predefined bandwidth-splitting configurations, without optimizing the ratio to achieve optimal sensing–communication trade-offs.